 Your website is one of the best places to get your psychographic findings into action.

 In the digital world, you have only a few seconds to impress your website visitors.
-Optimizing the copy and imagery on your website pages based on the psychographic data can help you attract and retain more customers.
+Optimizing the copy and imagery on your website pages based on psychographic data can help you attract and retain more customers.

 Misfits Market’s home page translates their customers’ interest in organic produce, their opinions related to sustainability, and their concerns regarding affordability.

-This web page of one of the Rolls Royce’s collections, built for the people who value legacy and luxury, is a reflection of the social status psychographics.
+This web page of one of the Rolls Royce’s collections, built for people who value legacy and luxury, is a reflection of the social status psychographics.

 If you serve a diverse customer base, psychographic segmentation can help you send personalized emails to each segment and nurture relationships with your customers.
-Email marketing tools like ConvertKit and Drip allow you to create segments using tagging system.
+Email marketing tools like ConvertKit and Drip allow you to create segments using a tagging system.